mwpenny/gbplay/docs/_posts/2021-05-11-Emulating-a-Pokemon-Trade-with-Generated-Link-Cable-Data.md

 ---
 layout: post

-title: "Emulating a Pokemon Trade with Generated Link Cable Data"
+title: Emulating a Pokemon Trade with Generated Link Cable Data
 image: /images/pokered_mock_trade.png
 excerpt: >-
   Before building an interface to communicate with an original Game Boy, we